-The Carnegie-Tsinghua Center for Global Policy is seeking highly qualified and motivated students to apply for its Summer Internship Program.
-Selected interns will have the opportunity to work on important international issues, to interact with senior Chinese and international scholars and experts, and to become an integral part of a growing global network of Carnegie centers, currently located in Washington, DC, Moscow, Beirut, Beijing, and Brussels.
+The Carnegie–Tsinghua Center for Global Policy is seeking highly qualified and motivated students to apply for its Summer Internship Program.
+Those selected will have the opportunity to work on important international issues, to interact with senior Chinese and international scholars and experts, and to become an integral part of a growing global network of Carnegie centers, currently located in Washington, D.C., Moscow, Beirut, Beijing, and Brussels.

 General requirements for all Global Interns:

 - Available to intern for 10 weeks during the period of June 8–August 14, 2015